Annapurna Circuit Trek Difficulties

 Choosing the right backpack can make your trek comfortable and convenient.
 Make sure you carry only the needed stuff that will make your bag look smaller and saves you from the pain and discomfort during your journey.

-Choose to stay hydrated, grab water every once an hour.
+Choose to stay hydrated, and grab water every once an hour.
 Staying hydrated helps you get a lower risk of altitude sickness and your body needs water for an extra trek like the Annapurna region.

 Your body will dehydrate quickly in such high altitudes so you will need to compensate more by drinking a lot of water.